teddyjfpender/storing-and-requesting-objects/Wallet-zkApp-Interaction-Storing-and-Requesting-Objects.md

 }
 ```

-### Scenario: Requesting Objects from a wallet
+### Scenario: Requesting Known Objects From a Wallet
 #### `mina_requestObjects`
 Providers in Mina-aware DOM settings should also offer `mina_requestObjects`, an RPC method.
 This method might present a user interface, letting users grant or deny object access for zkApps.
 The method returns a Promise, either resolving with an Array of objects or, if unavailable, rejecting with an Error.

 zkApps may require objects from a wallet (e.g. verifiable credentials, proofs), these objects may be relevant for interactions.
-To be able to provide them the wallet requires a new provider method with certain params.
+To be able to provide the required objects, the wallet requires a new provider method with certain params.
 This should follow a regular pattern:

 ```
 // Pseudocode